Tent Buying Guide

 Whether you're pitched up at your favourite family campsite, roughing it in a remote spot in the backcountry, or bracing against a blizzard at base camp, you must be able to rely on your tent.

 Selecting the best tent for your chosen activity deserves careful consideration, especially when venturing off the beaten track where any failings can have serious consequences.
 To help you with this selection process we have organised our tent range into categories based on intended use.
 These categories each include a range of tents offering different design options so that you can tailor the tent to your specific needs.
-You can also use our Tent Selector below to help you choose.

 Designed to cope with the harshest conditions imaginable, these tents will let you sit out the fiercest of storms.
 Constructed from incredibly strong but lightweight materials, their designs will shrug off snow and strong winds that would destroy lesser tents.
 Ideal for mountaineering trips, enduring expedition life or travelling in harsh winter conditions; tents in this category will provide you with the reliability you need.